KristinaEngland/design-system/components/header.md

 - Always include a Skip to main content link.
 See the Skip to main content link component for how to implement that function.
 - Include the proper landmarks (banner, search, navigation).
+- The header logo should include the name of the site for its alt text (for example, UMass Office of the President).

 ## HTML and CSS